Nazarinho/shape_detection_OpenCV_Rasp_Pi/README.md

 If the condition of the detected area of the rectangle is met, the 3rd window is opened:

->>Window with the detected shape
+>>Window with the detected shape drawn in the frame.

-There is a possibility to save the original image where an object shape was detected meeting area conditions.
+There is a possibility to save the original image with the desired shape detected in a local directory.

 UNCOMMENT line 106